t4d-gmbh/Weekend-Out/README_solutions.md

 - _Q.5._ What does the `origin` refer to in the `git push` command?
 Hint: `git remote -v`.
 ---
-> **Solution Q.5**: `origin` is the default name for the remote repository.
-It is a shorthand for the URL of the remote repository.
+> **Solution Q.5**: `origin`  is the default name for the remote repository and serves as a shorthand for its URL.
 You can have multiple remotes with different names.
-The `-v` flag shows the URLs of the remotes.
+The `-v` flag displays the URLs of all remotes.
 ---

 - _Q.6._ What would be the result of the `git push` command if you didn't specify the branch name?
+Think of a situation where you need to explicitly state the name of the remote and why this situation might be useful.
 ---
 > **Solution Q.6**: The default behavior of `git push` is to push the current branch to the remote repository.
 If you don't specify the branch name, Git will push the current branch to the remote repository.
-Think of a situation where you need to explicitly state the name of the remote and why this situation might be useful.
 ---

 - _Q.7._ In which cases would it be useful to have multiple remote repositories?